Builtin Functions and Constants¶

 // ✅

-- To Ints it acts as a bitwise operator.
+- To Int32s it acts as a bitwise operator.

 - To types it produces an intersection type

-Takes two Ints and returns the Int that has any bit set that is set in both input.
+Takes two Int32s and returns the Int that has any bit set that is set in both input.

 // Using binary number syntax